Coverham Abbey: Dissolution and remains

 In the years leading up to dissolution, Coverham Abbey had been reduced to a modest size with fewer than a dozen monks, whose lands and comforts were managed by their monastic bailiff, Edward Loftus, father of the future Archbishop Adam Loftus.
 Early in 1536, the King’s receiver William Blytheman, assisted by the Abbey's last seneschal Thomas Wraye, (Note: Thomas Wraye was the father of the future Sir Christopher Wray (Chief Justice of the King's Bench 1574–1592) sent inspectors to the Abbey to search for misdemeanours, record rents and compile an inventory of possessions, no doubt ably assisted by Loftus.
 (Note: the Abbey had been depleted following years of Scots raids.
-But 1536 also marked a change in fortunes for the Loftus family, possibly through the gift of a grateful Abbot from years of service or redirected by Loftus himself, but it appears that Edward continued managing the estate on behalf of the King after dissolution until his death in 1541) By April, the Abbot was granted a pension, the monks offered the chance recant their vows and the monastery was stripped of all value, including “781 oz. of silver plate and 3 oz.
+But 1536 also marked a change in fortunes for the Loftus family, possibly through the gift of a grateful Abbot from years of service or redirected by Loftus himself, but it appears that Edward continued managing the estate on behalf of the King after dissolution until his death in 1541) By April, the Abbot was granted a pension, the monks offered the chance to recant their vows and the monastery was stripped of all value, including “781 oz. of silver plate and 3 oz.
 Gold” included 6 brass bells and all the lead stripped from the roofs.
 What was left was sold to Humphrey Orme twenty years later and rapidly fell into ruin.